 Furthermore, building upon existing reasoning-based segmentation works \cite{intro-seg-llm,lisa,lisa++, multi-round-seg}, we introduce \textbf{MediRound}, an effective baseline model designed for multi-round medical reasoning segmentation.
 MediRound integrates the segmentation feature representations from the reference round and the textual information from previous dialogues with the current query.
 These are jointly embedded into the input sequence of the inner-MLLM.
-This design enables the model not only to comprehend the current query but also to access the core information from the reference round and maintain awareness of the entire conversational history.
-Moreover, to address the inevitable issue of error accumulation inherent in multi-round segmentation (\textit{as illustrated in Figure \ref{fig:teaser}, if the result of round 1 contains errors, these errors may propagate to round 2, and the resulting inaccuracies in round 2 can further affect round 4}), we introduce a lightweight yet effective \textbf{Judgment and Correction Mechanism} during the model inference stage.
+This design enables the model not only to comprehend the current query but also to access the core information from the reference round while maintaining awareness of the entire conversational history.
+Moreover, to address the inevitable issue of error accumulation inherent in multi-round segmentation (\textit{as illustrated in Figure \ref{fig:teaser}, if the result of Round 1 contains errors, these errors may propagate to Round 2, and the resulting inaccuracies in Round 2 can further affect Round 4}), we introduce a lightweight yet effective \textbf{Judgment \& Correction Mechanism} during the model inference stage.
 Applied after the end-to-end model training phase, this mechanism helps MediRound mitigate error propagation in practical multi-round inference and effectively enhances the overall accuracy of multi-turn entity-level reasoning.
 Extensive experimental results demonstrate the superior performance of MediRound in both multi-round and single-round medical segmentation, while confirming the effectiveness of the Judgment \& Correction Mechanism.
-Overall, we summarize our main contributions as follows: \begin{itemize} \item We introduce the Multi-Round Entity-level Medical Reasoning Segmentation (\textbf{MEMR-Seg}) task, which requires reasoning over multi-round queries that refer to results from earlier rounds in medical images. \item We construct the \textbf{MR-MedSeg} dataset, which comprises 177K multi-round medical segmentation dialogues that require multi-round reasoning. \item We propose an effective baseline model, \textbf{MediRound}, and introduce a \textbf{Judgment \& Correction Mechanism} to address error accumulation during multi-round reasoning segmentation.
-Extensive experiments demonstrate the superior performance of our model and the utility of the proposed mechanism. \end{itemize}
+Overall, we summarize our main contributions as follows: \begin{itemize} \item We introduce the Multi-Round Entity-Level Medical Reasoning Segmentation (\textbf{MEMR-Seg}) task, which requires reasoning over multi-round queries that refer to results from earlier rounds in medical images. \item We construct the \textbf{MR-MedSeg} dataset, which comprises 177K multi-round medical segmentation dialogues that require multi-round reasoning. \item We introduce an effective baseline model, \textbf{MediRound}, and propose a \textbf{Judgment \& Correction Mechanism} to address the inherent error accumulation during multi-round reasoning segmentation.
+Comprehensive experiments verify the effectiveness of our model and the utility of the proposed mechanism. \end{itemize}